Vim-Karene/ScroogeLoot/README.md

 the updated table to the raid.
 Player data is stored in saved variables so any changes persist between sessions.

-The saved data is written to `ScroogeLootDB` which lives in your `WTF/Account/<ACCOUNT>/SavedVariables/ScroogeLoot.lua` file.
+The saved data is written to `ScroogeLootPlayerDB` which lives in its own file `WTF/Account/<ACCOUNT>/SavedVariables/ScroogeLootPlayerDB.lua`.
 If the file or your character entry does not exist, the addon will create it the first time you log in and automatically add your character to the table.